cesca95/Soccer-OmniDirectionalRobot/README.md

  1. Search Objective: Seach for the ball by rotating around the positive z-direction
  2. Detect Objective: Detect the ball with help of OpenCV
- 3. Camera Centring Objective: Control the robot to keep the camera on the center of the ball
+ 3. Camera Centering Objective: Control the robot to keep the camera on the center of the ball
  4. Ball Position Objective: Estimate the ball position using robot 2d pose and distance between the ball and the robot
  5. Navigation Objective: Use move_base for navigation to the desired goal position
  6. Push Ball Objective: Push the ball towards the goal